hollowchest13/Simple_to_PDF/Readme.md

 </p>

 ## Known Limitations
-- Does not support spreadsheet files with chart sheets.
 - Password-protected PDFs are not supported
 - Very large files (>500MB) may require additional memory
 - MS Office automation works only on Windows